 The Virginia Civic Engagement Table is a coalition of left-of-center advocacy groups that functions as a hub for environmentalist anti-conventional energy organizations, expanded voting rights, expanded abortion, and protection of illegal immigrants.
+The organization is the Virginia branch of State Voices, a nationwide coalition of left-leaning nonprofits that has created a voter mobilization infrastructure for supporting liberal causes.

 The Virginia Civic Engagement Table (VCET) was formed in 2008 and designed to connect its 35 partner advocacy groups and help them grow and speak to more voters through leadership development and by acting as a hub for its partner organizations and activists.